parkerhdavis/Seria/README.md

 ## Inspiration

-Seria was inspired by tools like [Obsidian](https://obsidian.md/) that demonstrate what's possible with local-first experiences built on top of simple, portable file formats.
+I was inspired to create Seria not only by my experiences as a game director, writer, and designer, but also as a proud user of [Obsidian](https://obsidian.md/), which demonstrates what's possible with local-first experiences built on top of simple, portable file formats.
 Just as Obsidian provides a powerful editing environment while keeping notes as plain markdown files, Seria provides rich writing views while keeping your data as plain CSV/TSV/JSON files.

 ---